Kronuz/Xapiand/docs/_docs/clustering.md

 ## What is a Cluster?

-A node is a running instance of Xapiand, while a cluster consists of one or more nodes in the same cluster (with the same cluster name) that are working together to share their data and workload.
+A node is a running instance of Xapiand, while a cluster consists of one or more nodes running under the same _cluster name_ that are working together to share their data and workload.

 One node in the cluster is elected to be the master node, which is in charge of managing cluster-wide changes like creating or deleting an index, or adding or